EERO SAARINEN, FAIA (1910-1961)

 Llanrwst, in Muskoka, Ontario, Canada.

 1957 - The J. Irwin and Xenia Miller House, 2760 Highland Way, Columbus IN.
 Landscape architecture by Dan Kiley.
 Commissioned 1953.
 The house was given to the Indianapolis Museum of Art by the Miller family.
-The IMA did an extensive renovation.
+The IMA did an extensive restoration.
 Open for public tours.

-Sources include: Wikipedia, daughter Susan Saarinen.
+Sources include: Daughter Susan Saarinen.